vacekj/express-json-validator-middleware/README.md

 Coming from `express-jsonschema`?
 Read our [migration notes](#migrating)

+Starting with `1.1.0`, this module uses `ajv@5`, read their changelog and migration guide [here](https://github.com/epoberezkin/ajv/releases/tag/5.0.0).

 Based heavily on https://github.com/trainiac/express-jsonschema.
 A big thank you to @trainiac for the original package!

 ## Why use this library over [express-jsonschema](https://github.com/trainiac/express-jsonschema) ?